Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 To setup periodical re-indexing, you should run Wizard to create special schedule files.
 The default location of these files is: /path/to/wp-content/uploads/sphinx/cron/.
 When wizard finishes, edit your Crontab file.
-Use “crontab -e” command in the Linux terminal and add the following lines to your crontab:
+Use “crontab -e” command in Linux terminal and add the following lines to your crontab:
 #WordPress Delta index update
 #Following cron job update delta index every 5 minutes:
 */5 * * * * /usr/bin/php /path/to/wp-content/uploads/sphinx/cron/cron_reindex_delta.php